Cariprazine: Pharmacokinetics

 Cariprazine has high oral bioavailability and can cross the blood brain barrier easily in humans because it is lipophilic.
 In rats, the oral bioavailability was 52% (with a dose of 1 mg/kg).

 Cariprazine is metabolized primarily by the cytochrome P450 3A4 isoenzyme (CYP3A4), with some minor metabolism by CYP2D6.
 Cariprazine does not induce the production of CYP3A4 or CYP1A2 in the liver, and weakly, competitively inhibits CYP2D6 and CYP3A4.

 Research

 Positive Phase III study results were published for schizophrenia and mania in early 2012, and for bipolar disorder I depression from a Phase II trial in 2015.

 Cariprazine is also potentially useful as an add-on therapy in major depressive disorder.
 It is being developed jointly by AbbVie and Gedeon Richter Plc, with AbbVie responsible for commercialization in the US, Canada, Japan, Taiwan and certain Latin American countries (including Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Peru and Venezuela).
 In February 2022, AbbVie requested approval by the US Food and Drug Administration (FDA) for adjunctive treatment for major depressive disorder.
 Approval was granted by the FDA in December 2022 for cariprazine to be used as an adjunctive treatment for major depressive disorder.

+Cariprazine has been evaluated in multiple clinical trials and systematic reviews for its efficacy and safety in the treatment of psychiatric disorders, including schizophrenia, bipolar disorder, and major depressive disorder.
+Evidence from randomized controlled trials demonstrates that cariprazine is effective in reducing positive symptoms of schizophrenia while also showing benefits for negative symptoms, cognitive function, and overall functioning.

+Its pharmacological profile, characterized by preferential dopamine D3 receptor partial agonism, has been associated with improved motivation, reward processing, and cognition, which are often impaired in psychotic and mood disorders.

+In mood disorders, meta-analytic evidence from nine randomized controlled trials involving 4,889 participants indicates that cariprazine significantly improves depressive symptoms, response rates, and remission outcomes in both major depressive disorder and bipolar depression.

+Additional research highlights its potential to address unmet therapeutic needs in psychiatric care, particularly in patients with treatment-resistant or complex symptom presentations.

+This perspective is further supported by recent scholarly work examining the role of cariprazine in reducing mismedicine through more targeted and evidence-based treatment approaches.

+Medication safety research indicates that poor patient understanding and adherence increase the risk of medication errors, emphasizing the importance of appropriate prescribing, monitoring, and patient education in optimizing clinical outcomes.